donei003/rshell/cheatsheet/gdb-cheatsheet.md

 (gdb) backtrace full
 ```

-`Backtrace full` is a useful command that will print out all local variables and their values.
+`backtrace full` is a useful command that will print out all local variables and their values.
 Additionally, the command tells the user which function they are currently in.
 As with the `print` command, the scope is within the function that the program is currently in.
 In small programs, the `print` command may be used, but if there are many variables, `backtrace full` is much more useful.